UWNetworksLab/uProxy-obfuscators/README.md

 Building
 --------

 The process of building this library is complex enough to require a Vagrant script.
+(See ```vagrant/build.sh```.)
 So far, we've only had success building this module on a 32-bit Linux guest system.

 ### Required software